License number 31051988001

 A wrist injury caused him to pull out of the team event at the 2013 Asian Championships in Shanghai, People's Republic of China. (chosun.com, 08 Jun 2013)

 He experienced persistent pain in the heel of his right foot while he was a university student. (dt.co.kr, 23 Sep 2014)

 Awards and honours In 2018 he was given an Excellence Award by the Korean Fencing Federation. (news.sbs.co.kr, 19 Dec 2018)

 He received the Best Athlete Award at the 2016 Gyeonggi Province Athletics Awards in the Republic of Korea. (pedien.com, 21 Dec 2016)

 Other information FURTHER EDUCATION

-He has completed a master's degree in physical education at Sogang University in Seoul, Republic of Korea.
+He has graduated with a master's degree in physical education from Sogang University in Seoul, Republic of Korea.
 (Naver profile, 31 Mar 2020)